snormore/skydb-vagrant/README.md

 skydb-vagrant
 ==============

-Spin up a working vagrant VM using the skydb cookbook - http://github.com/skydb/sky
+Spin up a working skydb on a vagrant VM using the skydb cookbook - http://github.com/skydb/sky

 # Testing